glanceapp/glance/docs/configuration.md

 `url`

+The public facing URL of a monitored service, the user will be redirected here.
+If `check_url` is not specified, this is used as the status check.

+`check_url`

 The URL which will be requested and its response will determine the status of the site.
-Optionally, you can specify this using an environment variable with the syntax `${VARIABLE_NAME}`.
+If not specified, the `url` property is used.

 `icon`